Staredef9/Staredef9/README.md

 - 👋 Hi, I’m Federico Salvetti
-- 👀 I’m interested in game design and game programming, especially game engine programming.
+- 👀 I’m interested in game design and game programming, especially graphics programming.
 - 👀 I'm also very curious about networks and how the internet works.
-- 🌱 I’m currently learning C and Computer Science key concepts at School 42 Firenze.
+- 🌱 I’m currently improving my knowledge of C, C++ & Swift